How to Choose a Meditation Chair with Back Support

 You can meditate when you are happy or when you are sad, angry or just feeling neutral.

-That is the magic, if you like, that meditation allow you to tap into – that ever present sense of everything is ok no matter what is going on in your life.
+That is the magic, if you like, that a meditation session allows you to tap into that ever-present sense of everything is ok no matter what is going on in your life.

-Once you understand that meditation is a personal thing, something you can adapt to your lifestyle and not a forced practice that you can only do if you are twisted into the lotus position under a tree – you can explore the ways it works best for you.
+Once you understand that your meditation practice is a personal thing, something you can adapt to your lifestyle and not something you ‘have to do’ or that you can only do if you are twisted into the lotus position under a tree – you can explore the ways it works best for you.

 When you first start out meditating, you’ll notice that it can be difficult to focus your mind, as racing, busy thoughts will pop in and out all the time.
 That’s totally normal and something that everyone faces, even those most practiced in meditation.

-If you have any kind of pain that stops you from sitting still for any length of time, you may find this to be very challenging.
+If you have any kind of pain that stops you from sitting still for any length of time, you may find this to be very challenging, particularly without back support.

 There is a fine line between sitting and breathing through any kind of tension or discomfort and actually putting up with deep pain.
-Meditation is not about forcing and no matter how perfect you can bend yourself into a lotus position, if your mind is racing because you are uncomfortable it really makes no sense.
+Meditation is not about forcing and no matter how perfect you can bend yourself into a lotus position, if your mind is racing because you are uncomfortable it really makes no sense to continue.

-Meditation works just as well if you are in a chair or using a prop like a cushion.
+Good meditation works just as well if you are in a floor chair or using a prop like a cushion.
 The most important thing is to be comfortable, relaxed with a sensation of alertness and focus at the same time.

 While the regular practice of meditation does help you to let physical discomfort go, if you are in real pain you will find it really tricky to remove your focus from the source of pain.
-If you are someone who wants to take up regular meditation, but is put off by the idea of sitting still for so long, here are some things to bear in mind.
+A comfortable meditation chair with back support can really help combat this issue.

 If you have lower back trouble, try using a cushion beneath you to help tilt your pelvis or place a cushion between your back and the back of the chair, to support the small of your back without strain.

-If you prefer to sit on the floor, you might find that any length of time cross-legged can put strain on your hip joints or lower back.
+If you prefer to sit on the floor, you might find that any length of time cross-legged can put a strain on your hip joints or lower back.
 This is when specific cushions come in very handy as a helpful aid to your meditation posture.
 In the reviews below I have also put together a quick look at some of my favorite meditation floor chairs.

 Yoga to ease back pain